Exact solutions for diffusive transport on heterogeneous growing domains: Results

 \end{itemize}

 To ensure that our solutions are consistent with those derived in previous investigations \cite{simpson2015c}, we compare the average individual density in the random walk against the exact solution for a single fixed domain and a single growing domain (Appendix A, Figures 9 and 10).
 As in previous investigations \cite{simpson2015c}, we observe a close match between the density profiles obtained from repeated realisations of the random walk and the exact solutions.
+A formal derivation of a continuum model from a lattice-based random walk on a growing domain can be found in \cite{baker2010}.
 We also examine whether the derived exact solutions for multiple fixed domains are consistent with the average behaviour in the random walk.
 We consider both the case where $D_1 = D_2$ and where $D_1 \neq D_2$ (Appendix A, Figures 11 and 12).
 In both cases we observe that the exact solutions match the average random walk behaviour well, which suggests that the derived solutions are valid. \\

 We now impose domain growth and examine whether the derived exact solutions are valid for the case with multiple growing domains.
 As before, we verify the solutions via comparison against the average random walk behaviour.
 We first consider examples with positive linear domain growth for three different rates of growth and present the results in Figure \ref{F3}.
 In each case we observe that the exact solutions match the average random walk behaviour in each of the three domains.
 The exact solutions for $C_1(x,t)$, $C_2(x,t)$ and $C_3(x,t)$ are shown in cyan, orange and pink, respectively.
 The location of the internal boundary is shown via the dashed grey line, which increases in intensity as time increases.
 We observe that as we increase the rate of domain growth a smaller proportion of individuals leaves the inner domain.
 We note that as $D_1 = D_2$ and the ratio $L_1(t)/L_1(0) = L_2(t)/L_2(0) = L_3(t)/L_3(0)$ is consistent between domains this problem is comparable to the problem of domain growth on a single domain. \\